aralyekta/METU/CENG444/README.md

 # CENG444

-In the course, I've wrote a compiler for a C-like language called Vox.
+In the course, I wrote a compiler for a C-like language called Vox.
 Vox is a modified version of Lox, which can be found here: https://craftinginterpreters.com/the-lox-language.html.
 Also, the specs of the modified version (Vox) is present in this folder as "vox_specs.txt".

 ## Project 1 (Lexer)